oudalab/co-incidents/README.md

 ## co-incidence resolution (clustering)
 * for linking part:
-Using hierarchical MCMC with Metropolis Hastings algorithm to cluster news corpus into appropriate cluster. tfidf embedding of the article and also event properties that are extrated from Petrach2 will be used as learning features.
+Using hierarchical MCMC with Metropolis Hastings algorithm to cluster news corpus into appropriate cluster.(basically we are solving a MAP problem, and using MCMC as the sampling method for inferecen) http://sameersingh.org/files/papers/largescale-acl11.pdf tfidf embedding of the article and also event properties that are extrated from Petrach2 will be used as learning features.
 (Sample rank to determine the attribute weight is not implemented here)